Structured Production Systems: Viability: Structured production systems

 \paragraph{Comparison with network representation of production systems}

-\citet[Chapter 6]{SDL-2} introduces economies with production networks, further explored in \citet{GillesPesce-SP-3}.
-We mention here that every production network in the sense of \citet{GillesPesce-SP-3} is actually a specific implementation of a structured production system as defined above.
-Indeed, the positions in a production network are occupied by fully specialised economic agents, each being assigned a profession defined in Definition \ref{def:profession}.
-Links in a production network are weighted and describe a quantity of a commodity traded between two economic agents.
+\citet{SDL-2} introduced economies with production networks which are further explored in \citet{GillesPesce-SP-3}.
+It is worth noting that every production network in the sense of \citet{GillesPesce-SP-3} is a specific implementation of a structured production system as defined above.
+The positions in a production network are occupied by fully specialised economic agents, each being assigned a profession defined in Definition \ref{def:profession}.
+The links in a production network are weighted and describe a quantity of a commodity traded between two economic agents.
 The in-flows and outflows of each position in the production network exactly add up to the production plan representing the profession of the economic agent constituting this position.

-It should be clear that each production network implements a well-defined structured production system.
-Conversely, the $\mathcal Z$-matrix representation of some professional production system $\zeta$ itself is an adjacency matrix of some weighted network in only very specific circumstances.
+Therefore, each production network implements a well-defined structured production system.
+On the other hand, the $\mathcal Z$-matrix representation of some professional production system $\zeta$ itself is an adjacency matrix of some weighted network in only very specific circumstances.
 This refers to the special case in which it is possible that each profession can be assumed by a single ``representative agent'' to form a structured production system satisfying (\ref{eq:StructuredEconomy}).

-On the other hand, it should be clear that each production network contains more information than is contained in the corresponding structured production system.
+It should be clear that each production network contains more information than is contained in the corresponding structured production system.
 For details we refer to \citet[Chapter 6]{SDL-2} and \citet{GillesPesce-SP-3}.